Uncover hidden shapes with geometric photography.

 Find the light.

 Light and weather can both play a big role when you photograph geometrical shapes outdoors.
 A lot of interesting geometric effects can come from shadows, which vary dramatically throughout the day.
 Try looking at a certain structure with the sun shining on it early in the morning or just before sunset, instead of in the middle of the day.
-You’ll get softer light and different colors in the morning and closer to dusk, as opposed to the harsh, sharp shadows at midday — explore both options and see what outcomes you can shoot.
+You’ll get softer light and different colours in the morning and closer to dusk, as opposed to the harsh, sharp shadows at midday — explore both options and see what outcomes you can shoot.

 It can help to stroll around your neighborhood and look for interesting lines and shapes where you might normally miss them.
 “My first suggestion would be to look up,” says George.
-“It’s easy to get into a routine and just go from point A to point B.” Slow down, look at things from new angles, and then break that routine.
+“It’s easy to get into a routine and just go from point A to point B.” Slow down, look at things from new angles and then break that routine.

 “Another tip is to not have a set idea of what kind of photo you’re going to take or what the subject is going to be,” says George.
 “If anything, I look more for good weather than for a good subject.”